-Major shareholders, NAMSOS ENTERPRISES COMPANY LTD and DRYNA ENTERPRISES COMPANY LTD as of 30/03/2016 had 7.792.496 common Company shares pledged in favor of EFG EUROBANK SA.
+Major shareholders, NAMSOS ENTERPRISES COMPANY LTD and DRYNA ENTERPRISES COMPANY LTD as of 27/04/2017 had .
+6.892.496 common Company shares pledged in favor of EFG EUROBANK SA.
 As a result, transfer of the above-mentioned shares falls under restrictions.

-NAMSOS ENTERPRISES COMPANY LTD and DRYNA ENTERPRISES COMPANY LTD has maintained its voting rights.
+NAMSOS ENTERPRISES COMPANY LTD and DRYNA ENTERPRISES COMPANY LTD have maintained their voting rights.